-We were engaged to report on the supplementary information (combining and individual fund financial statements and schedules and the Schedule of Expenditures of Federal Awards), which accompany the financial statements but are not RSI.
+We were engaged to report on the supplementary information (combining and individual fund financial statements and schedules), which accompany the financial statements but are not RSI.
 With respect to this supplementary information, we made certain inquiries of management and evaluated the form, content, and methods of preparing the information to determine that the information complies with accounting principles generally accepted in the United States of America, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the financial statements.
 We compared and reconciled the supplementary information to the underlying accounting records used to prepare the financial statements or to the financial statements themselves.